February 17, 2012

 Recent research and current gluten intolerance statistics suggest that 5% to 10% of the population may suffer from some form of gluten intolerance, and yet a vast majority of these individuals have not yet been properly diagnosed...

 This lasagna recipe is delicious!
-I was curious how béchamel sauce would fair.
+While living in Paris, I found an Italien Traiteur in my neighborhood and fell for his aritchoke and spinach lasagna - artichoke et lasagne aux epinards.
+I emulated it when I returned to US.
+I was curious how béchamel sauce would taste gluten-free.
 I have been experimenting with gluten free flour mixes and I used King Aurthur's Brand Gluten-Free All Purpose Flour for the béchamel recipe.

 Ingredients